samuelthomas2774/nxapi-znca-api/docs/api.md

 }
 ```

 The encrypted data will be returned as binary data with the content type `application/octet-stream`.
-This may at some point also support returning JSON with the base64-encoded encrypted data if requested in the `Accept` header.
-For now please send an `Accept: application/octet-stream` header.
+This also supports returning JSON-encoded data with a base64-encoded `data` field.
+You should always send an `Accept` header to set the response type.

 This endpoint currently does not return information about the device used to process the request.